Oswald Mosley: Childhood and education

 After Mosley's parents separated, he was raised by his mother, who went to live at Betton Hall near Market Drayton, and his paternal grandfather, Sir Oswald Mosley, 4th Baronet.
 His mother had a small alimony, and was impoverished by comparison to the rest of the family.
-Mosley rarely being able to see his father, his mother became more attached to him.
-His grandfather took the role of a male parental figure in Mosley's life; Likewise, his grandfather disliked his father, and saw Mosley as a substitute son; the 4th Baronet was seen as a masculine figure by Mosley, and developed his own masculine image based on his grandfather, alongside various pop-cultural ideas.
+As Mosley rarely was able to see his father, his mother became more attached to him.
+His grandfather took the role of a male parental figure in Mosley's life; likewise, his grandfather disliked his father, and saw Mosley as a substitute son.
+The 4th Baronet was seen as a masculine figure by Mosley, and developed his own masculine image based on his grandfather, alongside various pop-cultural ideas.

 Mosley studied at West Downs School in Winchester from 1906 onward, eventually joined by Edward, where Oswald developed a reputation as a debater.
 He then joined Winchester College in 1909 at the age of 12, a year early, and found school both hard and boring; he did not socialise.
 During this period he hunted extensively, shooting 50 partridges, 18 pheasants, 11 rabbits and 10 hares over the winter from 1909 to 1910, as well as fishing at Rolleston.
 He also became a boxer by age 15, winning a light-weight championship, and attempted to enter the Public Schools' boxing championship, but was forbidden to do so by his headmaster; Mosley then took up fencing instead.
 He was a fencing champion in his school days, winning titles in both foil and sabre, and becoming the first boy to win both and the youngest to win either at the Public Schools' championship.
 He retained an enthusiasm for the sport throughout his life.